Chaebol: Workplace culture

-The typical culture at one of these conglomerates is highly paternalistic.
+The typical culture of a chaebol is highly paternalistic.
 Much of the environment is defined by the chairman who acts as a "fatherly figure" to his subordinates.
-This can be traced back to the infusion of Neo-Confucian values that permeate Korean society.
+This can be traced back to Neo-Confucian values that permeate Korean society.
 A chaebol head's demeanour towards his employee can be described as "loving" while maintaining "sternness and a sense of responsibility".
 Workers commit to long hours, most notably on weekends and holidays, to appease their superiors.
 Company outings and drinking sessions tend to be compulsory to foster a sense of family and belonging among employees.
-Employers believe that enhancing a common bond between them would translate into prosperity and productivity for the company.
+Employers believe that enhancing a common bond between them will translate into prosperity and productivity for the company.
 Other practices that would be uncommon for Western workplaces to engage in include gift-giving to employees and arranging dates for workers in search of relationships or marriage.

 Chaebols are notoriously hierarchical.
 As such, it is unusual for an individual to challenge or question the decision-making of his or her boss.
 This dynamic adds to the culture that orients itself around whoever is in charge but can lead to undesirable circumstances.
 For example, the Asiana flight 214 crash led critics to speculate that cultural factors prevented a pilot on board from aborting the low-speed landing and thus straying from his superior's commands.
 Promotion is rarely merit-based.
 Rather, it is through the order of age and time served to the conglomerate.
 This is reflected by the fact that most executives are far older than their employees.
 If a worker does not attain an executive or senior-management role by the age of fifty, he or she is commonly forced to resign.
 Again, this is attributable to the age-hierarchy dynamics in Korean Confucian culture.
 A typical firm heavily emphasizes loyalty to the firm, as demonstrated in the standard recruiting process.
 Newly acquired employees undergo an intense initiation that includes activities such as training camps and singing company-unique songs that reiterate the production goals of the firm.

-Relationship with labor unions

-Because of South Korea's long-lasting relationship with chaebols, South Korea has always suppressed and ignored labour unions.
-As of 2019, there are only two legally recognized labour unions in South Korea: The Federation of Korean Trade Unions and the Korean Confederation of Trade Unions.
-Despite these unions' attempts at reform, the South Korean government does not take many actions.
-If a union oversteps and openly criticizes a chaebol, it faces serious repercussions, as chaebols are essentially government entities.
-It is well known that chaebols evade taxes regularly.
-When compared to non-chaebol companies, though, chaebols are less likely to evade taxes when facing issues with unions.
-This is most likely because non-chaebols will actively evade taxes to meet appropriate wages for unionized workers.
-Chaebols, on the other hand, have enough financial wealth to make "under-the-table" arrangements with unions.